brainstormforce/unlist-posts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Unlist Posts from dispying anywhere on the site, only access the post with a direct link.
+Unlist Posts from displaying anywhere on the site, only access the post with a direct link.

 == Description ==